 The most important advice for the prevention of transmission of zoonotic agents, including certain intestinal protozoa, is personal hygiene.
-Washing hands after contact with dogs, cats and other animals should be routine.
+Washing hands after contact with dogs, cats and other animals should be routine, as should the appropriate disposal of faeces.
 Since many of the intestinal protozoan infections mentioned do little or no harm to dogs and cats (especially adult animals) and, in many cases, to pet owners, these infections go unnoticed.
-Fortunately the majority of intestinal protozoan infections in dogs and cats are host-specific.
+The majority of intestinal protozoa of dogs and cats are host-specific.
 Human infections with Toxoplasma are mainly either food, water or soil-borne.
-Direct contact with cats is not considered a risk factor however, contact with cat faeces and contaminated food/water are risk factors.
+Contact with cat faeces and contaminated food/water are the most important risk factors and should be avoided by persons at risk.
 Human infections with Sarcocystis in Europe are almost exclusively transmitted between human-cattle and human-pig respectively.
 There is no known association with dogs or cats.
 Although Cryptosporidium and Giardia are also largely species-specific, some genotypes are zoonotic.
 Consequently, strict hygiene is the only way to prevent transmission.
-This is particularly important for individuals with immune deficiency disorders or individuals undergoing immunosuppressive treatments.
+This is particularly important for individuals with immune deficiency disorders or those undergoing immunosuppressive treatments.
 In these patients, opportunistic species or rare genotypes of otherwise non-zoonotic parasites can occasionally establish, and these, as well as other zoonotic pathogens, frequently cause severe or even fatal diseases that would otherwise resolve in immunocompetent individuals.

-5: STAFF, PET OWNER AND COMMUNITY EDUCATION
+5: STAFF, PET OWNER, PET CARETAKER AND COMMUNITY EDUCATION

-Cryptosporidium and Giardia are potentially zoonotic (see specific sections above) but only genotyping can give definitive information.
-Toxoplasma is a well-known zoonotic agent and can be transmitted to humans by several routes, including via infective oocysts from the faeces of excreting cats.
-It has to be kept in mind, however, that while the stage of Giardia and Cryptosporidium are immediately infective in fresh faeces, Toxoplasma requires external sporulation that takes at least 1-2 days, so fresh faecal material does not contain infective oocysts of Toxoplasma.
-Thorough daily cleaning of litter boxes therefore greatly minimises the risk of transmission via cat faeces.
+Cryptosporidium and Giardia are potentially zoonotic (see specific sections above), but only molecular analyses (usually PCR and sequencing) can give definitive information.
+Toxoplasma is a well-known zoonotic agent and can be transmitted to humans by several routes, including via infective oocysts from the faeces of shedding cats.
+It must be kept in mind, however, that while the stages of Giardia and Cryptosporidium are immediately infective in fresh faeces, Toxoplasma oocysts require external sporulation that takes at least 24 hours, so fresh faecal material does not contain infective oocysts of Toxoplasma.
+Thorough daily cleaning of litter boxes with hot water therefore minimises the risk of transmission via cat faeces.
 Garden soil or sand areas where cats bury their faeces may represent a greater infection risk than litter boxes that are cleaned daily.
-As mentioned above, the vast majority of human Toxoplasma infections are acquired from food (mainly meat, fresh produce and rarely raw goats' milk) or the environment (water/soil).
+Compared with human Toxoplasma infections acquired from food (mainly meat, fresh produce and, more rarely, raw goats' milk) or the environment (water/soil) the risk of infections directly from a litter box seems minor if it is cleaned daily.

-The information in this guideline deserves to be widely disseminated in veterinary practices including all auxiliary personnel.
+The information in this guideline deserves to be widely disseminated in veterinary practices including to all auxiliary personnel.
 Veterinarians working with cats do not have a higher risk of acquiring Toxoplasma infections than other professions.
+Since tachyzoites can be present in the placental tissues of small ruminants, veterinarians should exercise caution during birth assistance and handle abortions appropriately to avoid zoonotic infections and transmission to scavenging carnivores.
 Correct knowledge of protozoan infections is a prerequisite for proper understanding, which, in turn, will help allay unjustified fear in pet owners and the general public.
 As in other parasitic, bacterial or viral infections, personal hygiene is the most effective preventive measure and emphasis of this fact should be given a very high priority in all educational programmes dealing with zoonotic disease.

-Additional information and resource materials can be obtained at www.esccap.org
+Additional information and resource materials can be obtained from www.esccap.org